ArchLars/archtutorial/arch_kde_encrypted_tutorial.md

 this.
 It's fully featured, they finally have a good process in eliminating bugs which plagued the DE before, and it's very easy to customize.
 Most DEs and WMs have some caveat, KDE Plasma does not.
 That is why I use it.

-## NOTE (ACTUALLY READ THIS):

-So, I like to use something called `systemd-gpt-auto-generator`.
-I acknowledge that this is a super opinionated decision for a noob tutorial, and I debated whether or not to use it in this tutorial, but I feel it's so cromulent and underrated that I decided to make a big decision to teach you how to use it as well.
-If you follow this guide correctly and use it you'll see why it's very convenient.
-It is not usually done on Linux and it is kind of new(?), at least relative to `fstab`, however it is a modern way of mounting partitions that are also used by other operating systems you may already be familiar with.

 ---

 # INTRODUCTION - How GPT Auto-Mounting Works